Children eating a cup of chicken, rice and beans.

 We set up the ministry as an ALL volunteer organisation. and absolutely NO monies are paid for staff, office supplies (all donated), or other expenditures that most ministries take off the top of donations.
 Some ministries take as much as 40% from donated funds.
 Again, we take almost ZERO.
 All donated funds are used directly for the feeding of the children.
 The only other expenditures other than food, is for fuel for our pickup (and an occasional repair), for delivering the food to the children in the mountains.

-We feed up to about 500 meals at a time, but unfortunately because funding at the beginning of our ministry was very tight, It took many years of sacrifice before we were able to expand the free meals to other areas as we have desired to do.
-That does not mean that we have enough funds to feed every child.
+We feed up to about 500 meals at a time, that does not mean that we have enough funds to feed every child that comes to us.
 The need is GREAT, but donations are never enough!

-Will you help us feed the children?
+Will you help Please us feed the children?
 Donate Here

 Currently our ministry is centered in the area of Northwest Honduras, in the mountains just north of the towns of Quimistan and Penalajo, in the district of Santa Barbara.